Schwarzenborn, Hesse

-Schwarzenborn is the smallest town in Hesse, Germany.

-Geography

-Location

-Schwarzenborn lies in the Schwalm-Eder district some 13.5 km from Homberg in the Knüll.
-Through the constituent community of Grebenhagen flows the river Efze.
+Schwarzenborn ([ˈʃvaʁtsn̩ˌbɔʁn]) is the smallest town in Hesse, Germany.
+It lies in the Schwalm-Eder district some 13.5 km from Homberg in the Knüll.
+Through the constituent municipality of Grebenhagen flows the river Efze.

-Constituent communities

 The town consists of the two centres of Grebenhagen and Schwarzenborn.

 Politics

 Coat of arms

 Schwarzenborn's civic coat of arms might be heraldically described thus: Argent a goat-headed spreadeagle sable langued gules, surmounted by an inescutcheon sable a mullet of six Or.

 Schwarzenborn's arms bear a likeness to both Neukirchen's and Schwalmstadt's.
 All three have the goat-headed spreadeagle and a star on the inescutcheon (small shield within the bigger one), but colouring varies among the three.